MeghanaM4/Odyssey/README.md

 <img src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/8dcb325aa1bbb1f20eff533a31a7d34695396067_image.png">

 I've weighed the thing and I'm about 100g over (the whole thing is supposed to be 3/4 lbs or ~340 grams), so I'm planning to build the entire thing, be as wire-conscious as possible, and use my soldering iron to burn away any excess weight I might have after it's all done.
-> Fun Fact: Burnt stryofoam fumes are carcinogenic
+> Fun Fact: Burnt stryofoam fumes are carcinogenic!

 I'm glad I'm not like insanely overweight because I hadn't weighed it up till now and was just kind of praying.

 Yeah okay it's overweight.
 I didn't realize how much 100g of styrofoam actually was.
 It's like, a lot.
-I spent 10 minutes using my crappy $10 soldering iron to burn/melt away some of the sides of the box, and then I just started coughing a ton so I was like "that's probably a sign to stop" (did I mention styrofoam fumes are carcinogenic?).
+I spent 10 minutes using my crappy $10 soldering iron to burn/melt away some of the sides of the box, and then I just started coughing a ton so I was like "that's probably a sign to stop"

+> did I mention styrofoam fumes are carcinogenic?

 Anyway, I only got a gram off or something.

 Then, as I waited for my bedroom to stop becoming a Hazardous Zone, I went outside and started chopping away at the box with a massive serated kitchen knife.
-That only yieled about a gram, too.
+That only yielded about a gram, too.
 No dice.
 > My window was open and the ceiling fan was running.
 My lungs feel okay.